Last updated 24 February 2021

 On command, Will’s body thrashes in the water, the large tail out of sight below the surface helps propel that 690-kilogram of crocodile flesh in a vertical thrust.
 One large foot claws the only solid object within reach – my Perspex chamber.
 I watch in awe as his gigantic jaw slowly opens giving me an insanely close view of his huge teeth.
 Before I could count Will’s pearly whites, the jaw ‘snaps’ shut with a ‘swooshing’ clap sound, which reminded me (weirdly) of the noise the last of the bathwater makes as it empties down the drain hole.

 Will takes his reward, a tiny morsel of raw meat down into the watery depths.
+I look up and wonder how strong the chain is connecting me to the over-head monorail that wheeled me into position above Will’s water enclosure.

+Hmmmm I’m thinking about that very fact as I’m eyeballing those powerful jaws.
 Just take a look at my face in the photo below, enclosed in my ‘cage’ at the Crocosaurus Cove watching Will (and Kate) circle around me.
 That was one unforgettable Darwin moment!

 I’d been in Darwin for almost ten days, breaking up the time with a day trip to Bathurst Island in the Tiwis, and two trips to Kakadu National Park.

-My friend Nannette who lives in Darwin said, “Oh you have to do the Cage of Death before you head home.”
+My friend Nannette who lives in Darwin said, ‘Oh you have to do the Cage of Death before you head home.’

 So, I did.